flutter/website/src/get-started/fwe/state-management.md

 The `CounterData` class defines the structure of the data and is the true "model" of our application.
-The model layer is typically responsible for the core algorithms and datastructures needed for your app.
+The model layer is typically responsible for the core algorithms and data structures needed for your app.
-If you are interested in other ways to define the model such as using immutable value types, check out packages such as [freezed](https://pub.dev/packages/freezed) or [build_collection](https://pub.dev/packages/built_collection) on pub.dev.
+If you are interested in other ways to define the model, such as using immutable value types, check out packages like [freezed]({{site.pub-pkg}}/freezed) or [build_collection]({{site.pub-pkg}}/built_collection) on pub.dev.

 ### Defining the ViewModel

-A `ViewModel` is what binds the _View_ to the _Model_.
+A `ViewModel` binds the _View_ to the _Model_.
-It protects the model from being accessed directly by the View, and ensures that data flow starts from a change to the model, which is handled by the ViewModel, which notifies the View that something changed (using `notifyListeners`).
+It protects the model from being accessed directly by the View, and ensures that data flow starts from a change to the model.
+Data flow is handled by the ViewModel, which uses `notifyListeners` to inform the View that something changed.
 The ViewModel is like a waiter in a restaurant that handles the communication between the kitchen (model) and the customers (views).